mvysny/renogy-client/README.md

 Read below on how to compile the project from sources.

-You'll need to install the libserialport first:
+You'll need to install the `libserialport` library first:

 ```
 $ sudo apt install libserialport0